 Anthemis cotula is one of several Chamomiles and Mayweeds which may be found on disturbed ground, particularly on field margins.
 The most frequent of these in Kent are Tripleurospermum inodorum (Scentless Mayweed) and Matricaria chamomilla (Scented Mayweed).
 These may all be distinguished by scent, or lack of it.
-Tripleurospermum inodorum is more or less odourless; Matricaria chamomilla is pleasantly aromatic; and Anthemis cotula has a rather sickly-sweet unpleasant smell.
-The latter also has solid flower heads with scales between the disk-florets.
-Matricaria chamomilla has hollow flower heads with no scales between the disk-florets; and Tripleurospermum inodorum has solid flower heads with no scales.

-Moyse, R.I. & Shellswell, C. (2016).
+20 Moyse, R.I. & Shellswell, C. (2016).
 A comparison between the impacts of ploughing and minimum tillage on arable plant assemblages at Ranscombe Farm Reserve, Kent, UK.
 Conservation Evidence 13: 33-37.